raul23/organize-ebooks/README.rst

   - Solution manuals
   - Obscure and/or non-english books
   - Very old books without any ISBN
-  - Book with an invalid ISBN: so far I only found one book with an invalid ISBN that was assigned to it
+  - Books with an invalid ISBN because when converting them to text for extracting their ISBNs, an extra number was added to the ISBN which made it invalid

+    For the moment, I don't know what to do about this case
-  - Books with ISBNs but they couldn't be extracted because the conversion to text (with or without OCR) was not cleaned, i.e. it added extra characters such as '·' or '\uf73' between the numbers of the ISBN which "broke" the regex
+  - Books with ISBNs but they couldn't be extracted because the conversion to text (with or without OCR) was not cleaned, i.e. it added extra characters (not necessarily numbers) such as '·' or '\uf73' between the numbers of the ISBN which "broke" the regex

     Solution: I had to modify ``find_isbns()`` to take into account these annoying "artifacts" from the conversion procedure
   - PhD thesis